blat-blatnik/Pocket-Universe/README.md

 |              3354 |             -150 |        3.252 |        12.54 |         39.21 |         156.8 |
 |              3204 |             -300 |        3.218 |        12.76 |         39.23 |         157.4 |
 |              3054 |             -450 |        3.236 |        13.16 |         38.58 |         157.4 |

+Interestingly enough even a small drop in memory clock drastically lowered the performance in all cases except with 10'000 particles.
+Even more curiously lowering the memory clock further did not significantly affect performance.
+I'm not exactly sure why this is the case.
+It could indicate a problem with the benchmark - or with the algorithm - but this is something I have to look into further.

 ## Requirements